Child Protection Program

 - Dr. Adrienne Atzemis, Assistant Professor of Pediatrics and Fellowship Director, Child Abuse Pediatrics

-- Dr. Jamie Kondis, Fellow, Child Abuse Pediatrics
+- Dr. Jamie Kondis, Instructor of Pediatrics, Child Abuse Pediatrics

 - Nancy Duncan, RN, CPNP